Flights to Honolulu: Gateway to the Aloha State

 Keeping with tradition is easy when it means sipping Mai Tai cocktails at sunset under spiny kiawe trees, to the gentle strains of Hawaiian music.
 Or doing big steak and seafood on the beach at long-time favourite Duke's.

 The beach might seem less interesting once you’ve climbed inside a volcano, or tunnelled beneath the sea at Bishop Museum.
-Spot spiral-shelled cephalopod molluscs at the Aquarium, or see where the oil still seeps from bombed USS Arizona at Pearl Harbor.
+Spot spiral-shelled cephalopod molluscs at the Waikiki Aquarium, or see where the oil still seeps from bombed USS Arizona at Pearl Harbor.